dlbac/DlbacAlpha/understanding_dlbac_alpha/integrated_gradients/ReadMe.md

 `local_interpretation.py` file contains all the source code related to local interpretation (understanding decision of a single sample).

-This python script has the required parameters. `--data` (dataset file path).
+This python script has three required parameters. `--data` (dataset file path), `--uid` (unique id of a user), and `--rid` (unique id of a resource).
+As this experiment is for _op1_, based on _uid_ and _rid_, the system determines the user's access to the corresponding resource.

-There are also three other optional parameters.
+There are also two other optional parameters.

 --depth (type: int.
 Determine the layers of the ResNet network, the default value is 8.
 The depth of the network has to be the same as the stored network).
---index (type: int.
-The sample index in the dataset, the default value is 1).
-For simplicity, we take an index of the sample as the input, which is equivalent to taking both _uid_ of a user and _rid_ a resource as input.
-Based on the index, the internal system determines _uid_ and _rid_.
-Then, it retrieves their access to the corresponding operation.
 --debug (type: bool.
 Display the detailed logs, default False).

+For example, following command determines the local interpretation of a tuple with uid=3660, rid=3878, and `grant` access to op1 operation.
-For example, python3 local_interpretation.py --data dataset/u4k-r4k-auth11k/train_u4k-r4k-auth11k.sample --index 1
+python3 local_interpretation.py --data dataset/u4k-r4k-auth11k/u4k-r4k-auth11k.sample --uid 3660 --rid 3878

 ### Output ###
-The script outputs attribution information for the corresponding sample.
+The script outputs attribution information (local interpretation) for the corresponding tuple.
-The output file will be exported in the result/local_interpret_result.txt file.
+The output file will be exported in the `result/local_interpret_result.txt` file.

 ## _Global Interpretation_ ##